priyadarshi-geo/Continental-Emersion-2021/README.md

 5. Figure 4 & SI Appendix Figs. S6-S7

-    Dscription: performs isostasy calculations, and also shows the temporal evolution of different input parameters (e.g., cratonic crustal thickness and density; CLM thickness) used in the model.
+    Description: performs isostasy calculations, and also shows the temporal evolution of different input parameters (e.g., cratonic crustal thickness and density; CLM thickness) used in the model.

 See SI Appendix Methods for the details of the modelling approaches and statistical analyses.